SciCatProject/frontend/documentation/Catanie/Workflow.md

+# SciCat Workflow from data ingestion to publication

+The below workflow describes the cycle of data from ingestion to the metadata catalogue to the publication stage.

 1. One or a group of user(s) is created (as part of /Users), and given access to the web frontend.
 Database user creation/registration is not possible yet using Catanie.
 Users are linked to catamel through AD/LDAP
 2. Their proposal is uploaded as part of /Proposals by proposalIngestor